How to Mulch and Avoid MistakesMulch: The good, the bad, and the ugly. We discuss it all.

 Rubber Mulch:Yes, I said it and I’ve seen it.
 It's just bad and really needs no explanation, so don’t use it.
 It is sold as an environmental solution to reduce the mountains of discarded automobile tires in this country.
 Is it really a good environmental solution to grind up tires and put that in our gardens?
 (No. Obviously.)

 Plastic sheeting and fabric weed barriers:This should only be used on limited basis.
 It is best used for commercial purposes and for small scale jobs.
-It does prevents weed growth, but it is also unsightly and prevents water and air from entering the soil and therefore reduces biological activity.
+It does prevent weed growth, but it is also unsightly and prevents water and air from entering the soil and therefore reduces biological activity.

 The Ugly Mulch